Special GoogleHealth Search

 Vitiligo (vit-ill-EYE-go) is a pigmentation

-disorder in which melanocytes (the cells
+disorder in which melanocytes (the cells that make pigment) in

-result, white patches appear on the skin in different
+the skin are destroyed.
+As a result, white patches appear on the

-the mucous membranes (tissues that line the inside of
+on both the mucous membranes (tissues that line the inside of

 the mouth and nose), and the retina (inner layer of the